The Death of the Daily Standup: Why Asking What Did You Do Yesterday Is Obsolete

 Your best developers hate the standup because it breaks their flow, not because they're anti-social.

 It's time to kill the manual status report.
-We need to stop asking developers what they did and start letting the systems they work in, specifically GitHub, answer the question for them.
+We need to stop asking developers what they did and start letting the systems they work in, specifically their git history, answer the question for them.

 The Pain Point: The "Amnesia" of Manual Recall